lambdaclass/mirra_backend/apps/game_client/README.md

 # Game Client

-Multiplayer 2D physics engine, matchmaking, market and leaderboard for 2D and 3D Games.
-Developed in Elixir for communication and Rust for the physics engine.
+Web client in browser for 2D Games.
+Developed in Elixir and Phoenix framework.

 ## Table of Contents